-To stay in compliance with the Federal Register (FR-6218-N-01) mandate that the amount of the state's first CDBG-CV allocation must be granted to non-entitlement municipalities, the state allocated the majority of its CDBG-CV 3 funding to the Municipal Public Facility and Service Program and Rental Assistance Program to meet that mandate.
+To stay in compliance with the Federal Register (FR-6218-N-01) mandate that the amount of the state's first CDBG-CV allocation must be granted to non-entitlement municipalities, the state allocated the majority of its CDBG-CV 3 funding to the Municipal Public Facility and Service Program and Housing Stabilization Program to meet that mandate.
+The Housing Stabilization Program is expanded to include not only rental assistance, but mortgage assistance, residential rehabilitation, and housing counseling.